 Ingredients:

-- Limoncello liqueur: Find bottled brands at your liquor store or use a homemade batch.
+- Limoncello liqueur: Find bottled brands at your liquor store; Fabrizia is my preferred brand because it's made here in New England!
+You can also use a homemade limoncello, like this recipe.

 Use a lemon wedge to moisten the rims of the glasses.
-Dip the rims in a salt spread out in a shallow dish.
+Then, dip the rims in salt spread out in a shallow dish.

-Add ice cubes to the glasses.
-Pour the blended margarita mixture over the ice, and serve them up!
+Add large ice cubes or cocktail cubes to the glasses.
+Pour the blended margarita mixture over the ice.
+Garnish the glasses with sliced lemons, then start sipping!

 Yes!
 Put the ingredients in a blender pitcher.
 Add in about 2-3 cups of ice and blend them on high to make a lemony, boozy slush.

-The purpose of the salt on a margarita glass is to provide balance with the sour, citrus flavors, as well as to enhance the flavors of the drink in general.
-If you hate a salted rim, try adding just a pinch of salt to each lemon margarita instead.
+The purpose of coating the rims of margarita glasses with salt is to provide balance with the sour, citrus flavors, as well as to enhance the flavors of the drink in general.
+If you hate a salted rim, try adding just a pinch of salt to each lemon drop margarita instead.

 Enjoy the citrusy, summery drink with salty chips and salsa, or with seafood like fish tacos and ceviche.
 The lemon flavor is also tasty alongside light pasta dishes and grill fare like burgers and steak.

-For sweet pairings, try fruit sorbets, fruit salads, and crisp shortbread cookies.
+For sweet pairings, serve lemon margaritas with fruit sorbets, fresh fruit salads, and crisp shortbread cookies.

 - Salt on the rims is up to you, of course.
 Feel free to omit it, or even try some fine sugar on the rims instead!